Tahmoor Colliery

 Tahmoor Colliery is an underground coal mine at Tahmoor in the Southern Highlands region of New South Wales, Australia.
-Owned by the SIMEC Group, a GFG Alliance company, the colliery has been shut down since February 2025 owing to financial troubles.
+Owned by SIMEC the colliery has been closed since February 2025 owing to financial troubles.

 History

-Construction of the mine was commenced by Clutha Development in 1975, and opened in 1980 by BP Coal, which by then had had purchased Clutha.
+Construction of the mine was commenced by Clutha Development in 1975, and opened in 1980 by BP Coal, which by then had purchased Clutha.
 It was sold to Conzinc Riotinto Australia in 1989, Austal Coal in 1997, Centennial Coal in 2005, and Xstrata in 2007.
 In 2013, Xstrata merged with Glencore, and Tahmoor Colliery became known as Glencore's Tahmoor Underground.
-Tahmoor Coal Pty Ltd was acquired on 20 April 2018 by the SIMEC mining division of the GFG Alliance started trading as Tahmoor Coking Coal Operations (TCCO).
+Tahmoor Coal Pty Ltd was acquired on 20 April 2018 by SIMEC and started trading as Tahmoor Coking Coal Operations (TCCO).

-In May 2025, the New South Wales Government gave approval to the mine to continue operating for at least another eight years.
+In May 2025, the Government of New South Wales granted approval to the mine to continue operating for at least another eight years.

 In February 2025, around 450 employees were stood down, initially on paid leave for four weeks, after being told that the shutdown was due to unpaid bills which had caused deliveries from key suppliers to be paused.
 As of June 2025, the colliery was still not operational, with 560 workers workers having been stood down indefinitely, owing to the ongoing financial problems of parent company GFG Alliance.
+In February 2026 Tahmoor Coal Pty Ltd was placed in administration.
+In March 2026 McGrathNicol began the liquidation process with the mine placed up for sale.